Syed-Dadapeer226/Syed-Dadapeer226/README.md

 DevOps Engineer experienced in building, deploying, and operating high-availability cloud-native platforms on AWS and Azure.

-✔ Improved deployment success from 78% → 95%
+- Improved deployment success rate from **78% → 95%**
-✔ Achieved 99.95% uptime in production environments
+- Achieved **99.95% production uptime**
-✔ Reduced MTTR by 35% using monitoring + automation
+- Reduced **MTTR by 35%** using monitoring + automation
-✔ Strong experience in Kubernetes, GitOps, CI/CD, and Infrastructure as Code
+- Strong experience in Kubernetes, GitOps, CI/CD, and Infrastructure as Code

 I enjoy building reliable, scalable, and fully automated production systems.